JoshSinyor/JoshSinyor.github.io/_posts/2021-08-16-mapping-keyboards-to-osx-part-two.md

 ## Remapping Windows Keyboards to OSX: Part 2
 ### Part 2: Complex Rules

 Karabiner Elements' Preferences pane has a 'Simple modifications' tab capable of simple key reassignment.
-This is useful if you'd like to switch keys like-for-like (e.g. [reversing the Command and Option keys](/2021-08-12-mapping-keyboards-to-osx-part-one#switching-the-command--option-keys), or [disabling a key altogether](/2021-08-12-mapping-keyboards-to-osx-part-one#disabling-keys)) but incapable of dealing with more complex situations, like combinations of keystrokes, or partial reassingment of keys.
+This is useful if you'd like to switch keys like-for-like (e.g. [reversing the Command and Option keys]({% post_url 2021-08-12-mapping-keyboards-to-osx-part-one %}#switching-the-command--option-keys), or [disabling a key altogether]({% post_url 2021-08-12-mapping-keyboards-to-osx-part-one %}#disabling-keys)) but incapable of dealing with more complex situations, like combinations of keystrokes, or partial reassignment of keys.

 ---

-### Table of Contents

 - [Importing Complex Rules](#importing-complex-rules)
 - [Manual Reassignment](#manual-reassignment)